Chinook Display Team

-The Chinook Display Team is an aerobatics display team in the Royal Air Force based at RAF Odiham.
-The team flies the UK variant Boeing CH-47 Chinook, and is composed of volunteers from front-line aircrew who train and execute air show performances between day-to-day primary military operations.
-Their regular performances are popular due to public support for the Chinook's military role, its recognizability, and the variation in display and maneuvers it provides to an air show.
+The Chinook Role Demo Team is an aerobatics display team in the Royal Air Force based at RAF Odiham.
+The team flies the UK variant Boeing CH-47 Chinook, and is composed of volunteers from front-line aircrew who train and execute air show performances between day-to-day primary military duties.
+Their regular performances are popular due to public support for the Chinook's military role, its recognisability, and the variation in display and manoeuvres it provides to air shows.

 Background

 The Royal Air Force's 60 UK-variant Boeing CH-47 Chinooks are based at RAF Odiham in Hampshire.
 (Note: One Chinook, with air and ground crews from Nos 7, 18 and 27 Squadrons is also operated from Mount Pleasant in the Falkland Islands in support of the chopper.)
-This is the largest fleet of Chinooks other than those operated by the United States Army.
+This is the largest fleet of Chinooks outside those operated by the United States Army.
 The aircraft is capable of carrying up to 55 troops and 10 tonnes of mixed cargo.

-The Odiham squadrons provided Chinooks for demonstration and display flights in the UK.
-As demand for aerobatic maneuvers grew, a designated Chinook Display Team was created.
-Unlike the RAFs dedicated aerobatic display teams (e.g.: Red Arrows, Battle of Britain Memorial Flight), the RAF Chinook Display Team is composed of volunteers from front-line aircrew.
-They continue day-to-day primary military missions as they train, plan and execute air show appearances.
-In 2013, they were serving in Afghanistan, while continuing to provide displays at air shows.
-Similarly, the Chinooks they fly are also used for resupply, trooping, and battlefield casualty evacuation.
-Their routines are carefully choreographed, so as to not put too much stress on the airframe.
+Unlike the RAF's dedicated aerobatic display teams, such as the Red Arrows and Battle of Britain Memorial Flight, the RAF Chinook Role Demo Team is composed of volunteers from front-line aircrew, who continue day-to-day primary military duties whilst training and executing air show appearances.
+In 2013, the team were serving in Afghanistan, while continuing to provide displays at air shows.
+Similarly, the aircraft the team fly are operational aircraft first, and are primarily used for training, resupply, trooping, and battlefield casualty evacuation.

-RAF Odiham received a new £53m Lockheed Martin helicopter training flight simulator in 2018, greatly reducing the training costs for Chinook crews, including the Chinook Display Team.
+In 2018, RAF Odiham received a new £53m Lockheed Martin helicopter training flight simulator, greatly reducing the training costs for Chinook crews, including the Chinook Role Demo Team.